CumulusNetworks/docs/content/cumulus-linux/Layer-3/Configuring-FRRouting/_index.md

 {{%/notice%}}

 The `zebra` daemon must always be enabled.
-The others yYou can enable the other daemons according to how you plan to route your network — using [BGP](/version/cumulus-linux-377/Layer-3/Border-Gateway-Protocol---BGP) for example, instead of [OSPF](/version/cumulus-linux-377/Layer-3/Open-Shortest-Path-First---OSPF).
+The others you can enable according to how you plan to route your network — using [BGP](/version/cumulus-linux-377/Layer-3/Border-Gateway-Protocol---BGP) for example, instead of [OSPF](/version/cumulus-linux-377/Layer-3/Open-Shortest-Path-First---OSPF).

 Before you start FRRouting, you need to enable the corresponding daemons.
-E.

-Before you start FRRouting, edit the `/etc/frr/daemons` file and set to *yes* to enable each daemon you are enablingwant to use.
-For example, to enable BGP, set both `zebra` and
- `bgpd` to *yes*:
+Edit the `/etc/frr/daemons` file and set to *yes* each daemon you are enabling.
+For example, to enable BGP, set both `zebra` and `bgpd` to *yes*:

     zebra=yes (* this one is mandatory to bring the others up) bgpd=yes